 There is a very similar looking and related species, Siganus unimaculatus, called the One spot Foxface, because they have a large black spot on their sides.

-Husbandry and care needs for both of these species is very similar, so the information and advice here applies to both species.
+Husbandry and care needs for both of these species are very similar, so the information and advice here apply to both species.

 Adult size of Siganus vulpinus and Siganus unimaculatus